Orphans of the Sky: Reception

+Wendy Graham reviewed Orphans of the Sky for Adventurer magazine and stated that "It's a familiar tale- the big spaceship with many aboard who've forgotten they're on a ship, until one or two questioning sparks twIg the whole thing and they promptly wish they hadn't.
+If they're lucky, they survive, if not, they're pronounced nutcases and fed to the engines."

+Place in Heinlein's Future History series

+A reference in "Universe" to Heinlein's Future History series is a passage describing Joe-Jim's enthusiasm for the works of "Rhysling, the blind singer of the spaceways".
+Rhysling is a poet and the central character of a story, "The Green Hills of Earth", that Heinlein was to publish six years later.

-In Heinlein's later novel Time Enough for Love, the Vanguard is briefly mentioned as the sister ship of New Frontiers, which was commandeered by the Howard Families in the novel Methuselah's Children.
+In Heinlein's 1973 novel Time Enough for Love, the Vanguard is briefly mentioned as the sister ship of New Frontiers, which was commandeered by the Howard Families in the 1958 novel Methuselah's Children.
 It is revealed that the vessel had been bound for Proxima Centauri but never landed colonists there.
 The Vanguard has been discovered, with its crew long dead because of an unexplained failure in its mechanisms, and its records destroyed or illegible.
-Its path is traced back, and the descendants of Hugh's people are found, flourishing as highly intelligent savages on a planet which scientists dub "Pitcairn Island".
-Another reference to Heinlein's Future History is a passage describing Joe-Jim's enthusiasm for the works of "Rhysling, the blind singer of the spaceways," a poet and the central character of the Heinlein story "The Green Hills of Earth".
+Its path is traced back, and the descendants of Hugh's people are found, flourishing as highly intelligent savages on a planet which scientists dub "Pitcairn Island" (a reference to the saga of the HMS Bounty).

+Although the Starship Vanguard was launched in 2119 according to the story's prologue, the timing of the main events in the story is indicated as being vaguely "centuries" or "generations" later.
+Heinlein produced at least four Future History timelines over the years (1939, 1941, 1950, 1967).
+In the 1950 version, he designates "2600" as the timing for "Universe" and "Common Sense" -- the very end of the sequence of tales.

 Radio adaptation

 "Universe" was also performed as a radio play on the NBC Radio Network programs Dimension X (on November 26, 1951) and X Minus One (on May 15, 1955).
 Those versions have several drastic changes to the story, especially in their conclusions in which Hugh is killed, showing the crew of the Vanguard the true nature of the Ship.